Business

 Fall, 3 credit hours

-Prerequisites: Introduction to Business (BSAD 100) or Business Law I (BSAD 201) or Fundamentals of Emergency and Disaster Management (EADM 201) and minimum 30 credit hours with 2.0 GPA or permission of instructor.
+Prerequisites: Introduction to Business (BSAD 100) or Business Law I (BSAD 201) and minimum 30 credit hours with 2.0 GPA or permission of instructor.

 Fall, 3 credit hours

 This course exposes students to the technical, political, and administrative elements of the federal, state, and local budgeting process.
-Topics will include budget formulation, execution, evaluation, and the theoretical basis for decision making that is integral to that process.
-Three hours lecture per week.
+Topics will include budget formulation, execution, evaluation, and the theoretical basis for decision-making that is integral to that process.

 BSAD 310 HUMAN RESOURCE MANAGEMENT